Cluster and Node Management

 This example resets log level for the query logger on the specified node.

 Alters the reporting level of various internal metrics on a specific node.
-For more information on internal metrics, see Statistics Monitoring.
+For details about internal metrics, see Statistics Monitoring.

 To set metrics reporting on all nodes across the system, see ALTER SYSTEM ALTER METRIC LEVEL.